rgrannell1/kea/BUGS.md

     incorrect types are allowed.

-- [ ] #23 alias x...l methods with x ..., to prevent user typos.

 - [ ] #25 check that functions that should return [A](0) do return such a value.